lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 3. Rank teachers hired since January 1, 2010, ordered by highest paid to lowest.

 ###### Study time
 1. Your company delivers fruit and vegetables to local grocery stores, and you need to track the mileage driven by each driver each day to a tenth of a mile.
 Assuming no driver would ever travel more than 999 miles in a day, what would be an appropriate data type for the mileage column in your table?
 Why?
+Create this table.
 2. In the table listing each driver in your company, what are appropriate data types for the drivers’ first and last names?
 Why is it a good idea to separate first and last names into two columns rather than having one larger name column?
 3. Assume you have a text column that includes strings formatted as dates.
 One of the strings is written as '4//2017' .
 What will happen when you try to convert that string to the timestamp data type?
+4. Using the fruit_company_drivers table change the type of hire_date from timestamp to varchar(10).

 ## SQL COMMANDS - Exploring Data With SELECT
 #### CREATE a new TABLE